It may sound like something out of an episode of The Jetson’s

 A hotel’s consumer ratings and reviews will always reflect guest experiences, for better or for worse.
 The benefits of AI assistance in the form of chatbots are two-fold for your digital workforce, and have far-reaching, positive implications for the hospitality industry.
 Increased service efficiency means better delivery of a memorable guest experience, leading to brand loyalty and thus greater occupancy rates.

-Here are some of the major hospitality service areas that impact the guest experience that can directly benefit from chatbots and AI automated operations using digital workforce communication tools.
-For example, your hotel can implement a custom mobile app
+Here are some of the major hospitality service areas that impact the guest experience that can directly benefit from chatbots and AI automated operations:

 - Room service: Chatbots can virtually take the in-room orders of guests.
 Chatbots can be programmed to ask a variety of detailed questions to ensure your guests get exactly what they need (like specific condiments on their sandwich, or extra ice in their water) and can even schedule delivery.